nus-cs2103-AY1920S1/duke/docs/README.md

 #### 1.2 Add Event Tasks: `event`

 You can add a new Event task to the list of tasks.
-Event tasks have a start date and time associated with it.
+Each event task has a start date and time associated with it.

  Format: `event [DESCRIPTION] /at [DATEANDTIME]`